ibbles/LearningUnreal/Custom Asset.md

 ```

-There is also `UActorFactory`, which is used when an asset is dragged from the Content Browser into the Level Viewport.
+There is also `UActorFactory`, which is used when an asset is dragged from the Content Browser into the [[Level Viewport]].

 There is also `IComponentAssetBroker`, which is used when an asset is dragged from the Content Browser into the Components Panel of a Blueprint class.

+To get the Asset to show up in the [[Content Browser]] right-click [[Asset]] creation menu we need to create an Editor Customization in the form of a `FAssetTypeActions_Base`.

-# Editor customization
+# Editor Customization

+## Asset Type Actions

+Create a class that inherties from `FAssetTypeActions_Base`.

+## Asset Customization

 The asset can have custom color, text, and icon in the Content Browser.
 The icon can be any UI widget, including a 3D viewport.